Analytical Models of Frequency and Voltage in Large-Scale All-Inverter Power Systems: Proposed Models

 \subsection{Voltage Response Model}

 The LIFE model made the standard assumption of decoupled active and reactive power flow.
 Here, we propose a model of voltage response that accounts for post-disturbance Q-$\delta$ coupling and can be thought of as the counterpart of our frequency response model.
-The reduced-order block diagram representing the reactive power droop of a multi-loop GFM is given in Fig. \ref{fig:Q_droop}. $M_{q}$ is the reactive power droop value.
+The reduced-order block diagram representing the reactive power droop of a multi-loop GFM is given in Fig. \ref{fig:Q_droop}.
+A detailed discussion on the validity of this model and on determining an appropriate time constant, $T_q$, is included in the companion Supplemental Note of this paper. $R_{q}$ is the reactive power droop value.

 Given that reactive power cannot travel long distances and voltage magnitudes do not synchronize across a network, the open loop model of Fig. \ref{fig:Q_droop} is a reasonable method for estimating voltage response locally \cite{machowskiPowerSystemDynamics2020}.
 The model must be provided with a good approximation of the change in reactive power injection at the generator nodes, $\Delta Q_G$.
 The equation for instantaneous reactive power injection is (\ref{Qi}).